Print friendly version

 Myostatin-related muscle hypertrophy is a rare condition characterized by reduced body fat and increased muscle size.
 Affected individuals have up to twice the usual amount of muscle mass in their bodies.
 They also tend to have increased muscle strength.
 Myostatin-related muscle hypertrophy is not known to cause any medical problems, and affected individuals are intellectually normal.

 - Genetics Home Reference (GHR) contains information on Myostatin-related muscle hypertrophy.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - MedlinePlus provides more information on muscle conditions in general.
 MedlinePlus is a Web site designed by the National Library of Medicine to help you research your health questions.